przepompownia/msg-show.nvim/README.md

 ## Todo
 ### redirection
 - handle `:messages` and `:message clear`
+- verify which `nvim__redraw` calls with current options can be redundant
 ### notifier
 - display `list_cmd` messages in a special way (no timer, position)
 - allow pause/recreate deletion timers